Backbone is All Your Need: A Simplified Architecture for Visual Object Tracking: Related Work

 All the above-mentioned works introduce interaction between the $exemplar$ and $search$ frames after the backbones.
-A recent work~\cite{transinfo} points out that interaction after backbone makes the representation learning of candidate frame blind to the reference target.
-For better representative learning, they add multiple interaction modellers inside the backbone through hand-designed sub-modules.
+A recent work~\cite{transinfo} adds multiple interaction modellers inside the backbone through hand-designed sub-modules.
 Our SimTrack also moves information interaction to the backbone but has the following fundamental differences.
 First, our SimTrack is a more generic and straightforward framework without using Siamese architecture or well-designed interaction modules, which are both used in \cite{transinfo} and all above Siamese-based methods.
 Second, our SimTrack utilizes pre-trained vision transformers for the interaction instead of training the interaction module from scratch.
 Third, the interaction between the $exemplar$ and $search$ exists in each block of our backbone.
 In contrast, the interaction modules are only added at the end of several blocks in \cite{transinfo}.
 Fourth, there is only information flow from the $exemplar$ feature to the $search$ feature in \cite{transinfo}, while ours has bidirectional information interaction between the $exemplar$ and $search$ features.